Cleichleiter/technical-kb/kb/active-directory/Active-Directory-Trusts-and-Boundary-Security-Explained.md

-An Active Directory trust allows identities in one domain or forest to authenticate to resources in another.
+An Active Directory trust allows identities from one domain or forest to authenticate to resources in another.

-At a high level, a trust answers the question:
+At its core, a trust answers a single question:

-> “Should this domain accept identities issued somewhere else?”
+> “Should this domain accept identities issued by another directory?”

-Trusts are foundational to:
+Trusts are commonly used to support:

 \* Mergers and acquisitions

-\* Multi-forest environments
+\* Multi-forest architectures

 \* Legacy domain coexistence

-\* Partner access scenarios
+\* Partner or vendor access scenarios

-They are also one of the \*\*most misunderstood\*\* security constructs in AD.
+Despite their importance, trusts are among the \*\*most misunderstood security constructs\*\* in Active Directory.